stacklynjs/stacklyn/README.md

 First and foremost, `npm install stacklyn`.
 *(and/or use one of the direct import methods listed below)*

-Here's some example usage code so you don't feel lost while I finish writing the docs and demos:
+Here's some example usage code so you don't feel lost while I finish writing the docs:

 ```js
 import Stacklyn from "stacklyn";